Cookie Policy.

 - Sentry, error monitoring.
 Loads a minimal script that reports JavaScript exceptions back to us so we can fix them.
 Sentry does not set tracking cookies in our configuration.

-- Cookie-consent state, a single localStorage entry (
+- Cookie-consent state, a versioned localStorage entry (

 2. Analytics, privacy-friendly, always on